Currently set to Index

 As a beginner, you might be at any of these stages.
 Or you might scramble through multiple stages at once.
 Time to strategize.

 If you don’t understand the Terms of Service, you might violate one of their rules.
 They will catch you.
 Then, Amazon may shut down your account.
 You will lose access to your inventory.
-You’ll pay the FBA storage fees for inventory you can’t access.
+You’ll still pay the FBA storage fees for inventory you can’t access.
 Your store will fall in rankings.

 There’s no overnight success with Amazon FBA.
 Anyone claiming to have a miracle product or strategy doesn’t have one.
 What they do have is a product they want you to buy.